Harry S. Truman Memorial Veterans’ Hospital

 Whether mailing or bringing your application, please include the following items:

 - a copy of both sides of your current insurance card (including Medicare or Medicaid)

 - a copy of your DD214, 'Armed Forces Report of Transfer or Discharge'

 - (Purple Heart recipients only) a copy of your award letter if 'Purple Heart' is not noted on your DD214

 Your enrollment may be based on financial considerations.
-Use the Financial Calculator to see if your income affects your qualification for health benefits.

 If you served in the active military, naval or air service and are separated under any condition other than dishonorable, you may qualify for VA health care benefits.
 Current and former members of the Reserves or National Guard who were called to active duty (other than for training only) by a federal order and completed the full period for which they were called or ordered to active duty may be eligible for VA health care as well.